NaohiroTamura/cross-sms-aarch64.sh/README.md

 ### 3.6 Deﬁne compute image for provisioning

-In order to create aarch64 BOS Image, you need to interact with *sms-aarch64.sh* container.
+In order to build aarch64 initial BOS Image, you need to interact with *sms-aarch64.sh* container.
 Please notice that the difference of the prompts between *[root@x86_64 ~]$* and *[root@aarch64 /]#*

+Please notice the step **"cp -p /usr/bin/qemu-aarch64-static
+$CHROOT/usr/bin"** before invoking *wwmkchroot*".
+This step is essential to build the aarch64 initial BOS Image on SMS x86_64.

 ```sh
 [root@x86_64 ~]$ sms-aarch64.sh